This Full-Body HIIT Workout Uses Bodyweight to Burn *Major* Calories

 Moderate Intensity Minute: 1, 2, 3 Squat and Rear Lunge

-Moderate Intensity Minute: Squat, Plank, Pushup
+Moderate Intensity Minute: Squat, Plank, Push-Up

-High Intensity Push: Squat Jumps In n’ Out
+High Intensity Push: Squat Jumps In-and-Out

-How to do it: Stand with your feet together.
+- Stand with your feet together.
 Lower into a squat and swing your arms back behind you, and then quickly jump up, swinging arms overhead.

 Moderate Intensity Minute: Side-to-Side Lunge Chops

-Tip: Practice good lunging form and be sure to track your knee over your toes as you lower into your side lunges.
+Be sure to track your knee over your toes as you lower into your side lunges.